javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 Let's say we want to make a function `pow(x, n)` that raises `x` to an integer power `n`.
 We assume that `n≥0`.

-That task is just an example: there's `**` operator in JavaScript that can do that, but here we concentrate on the development flow that can be applied to more complex tasks as well.
+That task is just an example: there's the `**` operator in JavaScript that can do that, but here we concentrate on the development flow that can be applied to more complex tasks as well.

 Before creating the code of `pow`, we can imagine what the function should do and describe it.